 Environmental uncertainty

 Environmental uncertainty (EU) has attracted considerable scholarly attention in recent years due to its pervasive influence on corporate behavior and performance (Li et al., 2021; Liu et al., 2023).
 Keats and Hitt (1988) define EU as the degree and rate of change in the external environment that is difficult for firms to predict.
 While Habib et al. (2011) restate Tung (1979)’s definition of environmental uncertainty as “the rate of change or variability in the organisation's external environment, comprising primarily customers, competitors, government regulations, and labour unions” (Habib et al., 2011, p.258).
 Prior literature examines environmental uncertainty across multiple levels and dimensions, including economic policy uncertainty, geopolitical risk, climate change uncertainty, financial uncertainty indices, and regulatory or institutional uncertainty (Liu et al., 2023; Lu et al., 2023; Shrestha et al., 2024).
-Many of them try to understand the business behavior in response to those uncertainties, such as smooth income to reduce information asymmetry (Ghosh and Olsen, 2008) or manage earnings in response to the Covid-19 outbreak (Aljughaiman et al., 2023).
+Many of them try to understand business behavior in response to those uncertainties, such as smooth income to reduce information asymmetry (Ghosh and Olsen, 2008) or manage earnings in response to the Covid-19 outbreak (Aljughaiman et al., 2023).

 A growing body of literature has examined the economic consequences of EU, documenting its adverse effects on firm performance (Iqbal et al., 2020; Ahsan and Qureshi, 2021), its discouraging impact on corporate investment decisions (Li et al., 2021), and its negative association with non-financial indicators of environmental, social, and governance (ESG) performance (Bin-Feng et al., 2024).
 In addition, prior studies highlight the interaction between EU and resource synergy in shaping firm outcomes (Chen and Tian, 2022).
 Collectively, these findings suggest that heightened uncertainty induces more conservative investment behavior, constrains profitability, and increases financial volatility.
 Consequently, understanding how firms adapt to uncertain environments is essential for maintaining operational stability and sustaining competitive advantage.